gurus848/COMP4462_Project/README.md

 Guru started working on it.
 Needs to be improved, if you use a large number of regions it does not look that great.
 Also need to figure out where to place labels for the rivers properly.

 David will rewrite it in D3.
+UPDATE:

+Done making the themeriver in D3.
+Some issues:
+1. For D3 to make theme rivers, i need to normalize the streams.
+Is that okay, or should I change the y axis to reflect number of streams?
+2. We should find good color schemes, for his course

 ## Task 2